Making a complaint against a member

 Concurrent investigations by other regulators, government agencies, statutory bodies or the courts

 If other regulators or agencies are considering a member's conduct at the same time as the PCC, our investigation may be stopped until it is completed.
-If any adverse finding is made by a court, tribunal or other regulator, the matter should be sent to the PCC for consideration, as the adverse finding may breach ethical standards.
+If any adverse finding is made by a court, tribunal or other regulator, the matter should be sent to the PCC for consideration, as this may involve a breach of ethical standards.

 The Code of Ethics is structured in three parts: Fundamental Principles, Members in Public Practice and Members in Business.